mdengler/scanbd/trunk/doc/README.txt

 Please execute:

-./configure [--enable-scanbuttond]
-gmake all
+./configure [--enable-scanbuttond] [--enable-hal] [--enable-udev] gmake all

 The use of HAL instead of libudev is now detected via configure.
+If you want to override this, use --enable-hal or --enable-udev.

 If you want to use the scanbuttond-backends instead of sane-backends, use --enable-scanbuttond for configure.